sjschmidt/simpleDJCdemo/README.md

 * Make changes to the file!
 You can preview your changes by clicking the `Preview changes` button at the top left of the editable source code

 * Once you have made the changes you like, scroll to the bottom of the page.
+Then click "Propose File Change."

-You can leave notes about the changes you made, and then click "Propose File Change."
+* Then click the green Pull Request button, and you can leave notes about the changes you made.
+Click `Create Pull Request` and you're done!